jtablesaw/tablesaw/README.md

 To give you a sense of the API, here's an example:

 ```
-Check this spot in a day or two for a real-worldy example.
+Check this spot in a day or two for a real-world-y example.
 ```

 ### A work-in-progress